tim-taylor/evobee/docs/evobee-config.md

  6. number of pollinated plants of this flower stimulus type (colour)  at end of foraging phase in this generation
  7. number of plants in communal regions (non-refuges) of this flower stimulus type (colour)  in this generation
  8. number of pollinated plants in communal regions (non-refuges) of this flower stimulus type (colour)  at end of foraging phase in this generation
- 9. auxiliary ID associated with this stimulus (as defined by 9th field in vis-data entry)
+ 9. auxiliary ID associated with this stimulus (as defined by ninth field in vis-data entry)
- 10. dominant wavelength of this stimulus
+ 10. dominant wavelength of this stimulus (as defined by second field in vis-data entry)

 ### log-flags=p  (Logger::logPollinatorsInterPhaseSummary)